The Man From UNCLE

 colleague out the door.
 "I'd like to have a pleasant New Year's."
 He

-locked up and the two detectives strolled down the koa wood steps of Iolani Palace.
-Their footsteps echoed loudly in the empty
+locked up and the two detectives strolled down the koa wood steps of

 "Yeah.
-I think she's free tomorrow night."
+I think she's free tomorrow

 "Why?
 You asked already, I